NSTU Anti-Racism Intitiative

 NSTU Dismantling Systemic Racism Participation Process

 While school safety remains paramount, there are other issues that the NSTU remains vigilant about.
-Dismantling anti-black systemic racism has been a focus of your provincial executive this summer, and last Friday we held our first reflective process connected to readings and activities from Tiffany Jewell’s book, This Book is Anti-Racist.
+Dismantling anti-black systemic racism has been a focus of your provincial executive this school year, and last September we began a series of reflective process connected to readings and activities from Tiffany Jewell’s book, This Book is Anti-Racist.

 It’s our duty to end systemic anti-Black racism in ourselves, our classrooms and our schools and make our workplaces and communities places Black learners, staff and community members experience true justice and prosperity.

-To that end, we are inviting you to participate in our virtual gathering and check-in for those of you who have been following along with NSTU’s anti-racist process.
+To that end, we also invited NSTU members to participate in virtual gatherings and check-in for members who have been following along with NSTU’s anti-racist process.